kschuler/guide/guidelines/documentation.md

-Asana allows you to organize tasks into boards or
+Asana allows you to organize tasks into boards (kind of like Trello) or as lists (like basecamp).
+Further you can cross list a task so that it appears in more than one project.
+We make use of the boards feature for a high level overview of currently running experiments and writing projects.

 ![](/assets/asana-experiments-board.png)
 Asana